dairycultist/unnamed-conlang/README.md

 I like the cat's laughter.
 (Lit.
 I like the cat saying a laughing sound)
 ```

+To turn a sentence into an embedded clause, remove the indicative marker on the main verb and inflect it in the accusative case.

 ## Phonology

 | Lab | Alv | Vel |